FabrizioAdi/AddTravel-Ireland/README.md

 #### Technologies
 * HTML - will help build a solid foundation.
 * CSS - define the appearance of elements and their design.
+* Balsamic.com - Wireframes
+* Gitpod - Container based development platform.
+Ready-to-code development environments in the cloud accessible through your browser and your local IDE.
+* Github - The most popular of the websites that host Git repositories in the cloud.
+Thanks to a service like GitHub, we can share our code with other developers and work with them remotely over time.
+* W3C HTML Valitator - HTML Validator
+* W3C CSS Validator - CSS Validator

 ## Headers
 # H1